conversejs/converse.js/docs/source/translations.rst

 -----------------------------------------------

-Unfortunately `Jed <http://slexaxton.github.io/Jed>`_, which we use for translations in converse.js cannot use the `.po` files directly.
+Unfortunately `Jed <http://slexaxton.github.io/Jed>`_, which we use for translations in Converse cannot use the `.po` files directly.
 We have to generate from it a file in JSON format and then put that in a `.js` file for the specific language.